bazrq/document-ingestion-pipeline/docs/ASPIRE_SETUP.md

 **Important**: Aspire is for **local development orchestration only**.

 For production:
-1. Deploy Functions to Azure Functions service
+1. Deploy Functions to Azure Functions service using `azd up`
-2. Use Azure Storage (not Azurite)
+2. Use production-grade Azure Storage
 3. Configure via Azure Function App Settings
 4. Enable Application Insights for monitoring
 5. Use Azure Key Vault for secrets